kriscard/kriscard_blog/content/blog/callback-function.md

 title: Callback function
 description: What is a callback function?
 ---
-For a long time, I didn't have a clear answer to what is a "Callback function".
+For a long time, I didn't have a clear answer to what a "Callback function" is.
 With a little help from Google and the magic keyword ELI5 (Explain Like I'm 5), I was able to get a pretty simple explanation about this concept.
 My goal here is to provide you a simple explanation of what is a Callback function.

 **DEFINITION**